mebrahtomkg/semaychat/README.md

 - JWT authentication
 - File upload/download endpoints

-##Deployment
+## Deployment

-To deploy the frontend static assents in subdir of an domain: create .env in /cleint dir and write PUBLIC_PATH=/your-subdir-name/ or specify the subdir name in env variables in the deplying server
+To deploy the frontend static assets in subdir of an domain: create .env in /cleint dir and write PUBLIC_PATH=your-subdir-name or specify the subdir name in env variables in the deplying server.